jhucompilers/fall2020/assign/assign04.md

 Note that the `PrintInstructionSequence` class in `cfg.h` and `cfg.cpp` is able to print x86-64 assembly code in the formated expected by the GNU assembler.
 (Specifically, this is implemented by the `PrintX86_64InstructionSequence` class.)

-You are not required to use any of the above code.
+You are not required to use any of the above code, but you are welcome to use it.

 # Language semantics